dbtrail

 Quick Start

-dbtrail — MySQL change tracking powered by binary logs
+dbtrail — the MySQL backup you can query, powered by binary logs

 Prerequisites

-Before registering a server, make sure your MySQL instance is ready:
+Before connecting a server, make sure your MySQL instance is ready:

 RequirementSQL checkExpected value